 Answer?
 They’re worth nothing.
 Nada.
 Diddly squat.

-Hence why companies often use sales enablement sessions to provide sales teams with an opportunity to become familiar with their sales enablement tools, clear any lingering uncertainties they may have about particular features, and explain how to position your product within the market.
+Hence why companies often use sales enablement sessions to provide sales teams with an opportunity to become familiar with their sales enablement tools, clear any lingering uncertainties they may have about particular features, and explain how to position their product within the market.
 It’s also an ideal opportunity to outline a) who your rivals are, and b) highlight why your product is different.

 As far as who’s responsible for arranging sales enablement sessions, when we conducted a poll of 165 product marketers, product marketing represented the overwhelming majority, with 55% of respondents saying PMM teams arrange this function at their respective organization.